Ugonna1054/Beerhub-App/README.md

 # BeerHub
 This is my first 'major' side project using Vue.js and Firebase.
-I ope op like it :)
+I hope you like it :)

 ## Live Demo

-The Live demo ofr the application [can be found here](https://meal-prep-9b30a.firebaseapp.com/).
+The Live demo for the application can be [viewed here](https://meal-prep-9b30a.firebaseapp.com/).
 ## Technology Used

 * Vue.js